Valenton: History

 Valenton was born in the 6th century.
 It was a dependency of the Abbey of Saint-Germain-des-Prés.
 The first inhabitants were mainly farmers specialized in viticulture.

 In 1726, it was still a village and had 250 inhabitants.
 Two centuries later, the population grew to about 1,000 inhabitants.
 The main activities became livestock farming and market gardening.
 The town extended in 1936 with the construction of two new residential areas (Les Vignes and Val Pompadour).
 At this time, the population was only 2,448.

 The town which was a strategic point during the Second World War was heavily bombarded by the Anglo-American aviation, which caused many casualties among the civil population.
 The aim for this heavy pounding induced by this air raid was to destroy the strategic marshalling yard of Villeneuve-Saint-Georges close to the Val Pompadour residential area.

 After the war, the town grew considerably.
 By 1962, the population reached 7,713 and in 1968 it was 10,539 inhabitants.
-As of 2019, 14,883 people live in the town.

 Administration

-The current mayor of Valenton is Métin Yavuz, elected in 2020.
+The current mayor of Valenton is Métin Yavuz, elected in 2020 and re-elected in 2026.
 The previous mayor was Françoise Baud, who had been in office from 2008 until 2020.
 Valenton was one of the French Communist Party's strongholds.
 It was ruled by the French Communist Party since 1920, two years before the creation of the USSR in 1922.
 The only exception was the period ranging from 1941 to 1944 when France was under the rule of the Government of Vichy.
-It is also one of France's first communes to have a female mayor (Fernande Flagon, elected in 1947).
+It was also one of France's first communes to have a female mayor (Fernande Flagon, elected in 1947).